 In the development process, MCAD software can be used to:

-- Explore different iterations of a design, either conceptually or full detail.
+- Explore different iterations of a design, either conceptually or in detail.
 Users can build out different alternatives and options, comparing them to each other.

 - Assess the form and fit of designs.
 This includes measuring the weight of a design or checking for interferences.

-- Generate engineering documentation, which is released to manufacturing as part of the specification used to source, fabricate and produce products.
+- Generate engineering documentation.
+This documentation is released to manufacturing as part of the specifications used to source, fabricate and produce products.

-- 3D Modeling provides capabilities to create and modify 3D geometry that is used for a number of purposes.
+- 3D Modeling enables users to create and modify 3D geometry.
 This set of capabilities includes:

 - Parametric Modeling: In this modeling methodology, geometry is created and modified through standard geometry definitions called features.
 These features are numerically sized using parameters.
-Features are sequentially built and interdependent, so a modification can ripple through an entire model.
+Features are sequentially built and interdependent, so that a modification ripples through the entire model.

-- Direct Modeling: In this modeling approach, geometry is created with pre-defined shapes but do not retain their originally definition.
-It is then modified using push, pull and drag manipulations on the geometry itself.
+- Direct Modeling: In this modeling approach, geometry is created with pre-defined shapes that do not retain their original definition.
+The geometry is modified using push, pull and drag manipulations.

-- 2D Sketching provides ways to create and modify 2D geometry that is used for a number of purposes.
+- 2D Sketching provides ways to create and modify 2D geometry.
 This set of capabilities includes:

 - Parametric Sketching: With this approach, sections of 2D entities are fully defined and controlled by constraints and parametric dimensions.

-- Direct Sketching: In this approach, 2D entities can be pushed, pulled and dragged directly while the software makes intelligent assumptions about the related geometry.
+- Direct Sketching: In this approach, 2D entities can be pushed, pulled and dragged directly as the software makes intelligent assumptions about the related geometry.

-- Assembly Modeling provides a means to put together many individual 3D models together with constraints.
+- Assembly Modeling provides a way to put together many individual 3D models with constraints.
 Note that such models can be used for Kinematics and Dynamics Analyses, as provided by Mechanical Computer Aided Engineering (MCAE) software.

 - Engineering Documentation provides different methods to create standard documentation that is then released to manufacturing for production.
 This set of capabilities includes: